rmarable/Ec2InstanceMaker/README.md

 $ ./access-instance.py -N dev01
 ```

-When working with Linux instance families, `access_instance.py` provides a
+When working with Linux instance families, `access_instance.py` provides an
-menu where the operator can select the specific instance of interest:
+interactive menu allowing the user to select the specific instance of interest:

 ```
 $ ./access_instance.py -N fam01